 28. Clean off the top of your fridge.

-Poor ventilation can make your fridge less energy efficient, costing you more on your electricity bill.
+The build-up of ice in your freezer can make your fridge less energy efficient, costing you more on your electricity bill.

 29. Designate yourself.

 Offer to be the designated driver more often on a night out.
 You’ll save money by not drinking, and help your friends stay safe.

 I’m serious!
 It’s one thing to read a list of savings tips – but if you really do want to save money, you actually need to follow the advice.
 So, get on it.